aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-upgrades.md

       ...
 ```

-After pushing the changes to the Git repo, user can savely run the upgrade command and expect the Flux components to be upgraded.
+After pushing the changes to the git repo, user can safely run the `upgrade` command, and the Flux components will be upgraded.

 ### Performing a cluster upgrade